karabayse/edabit/README.md

 * Retrieve the subreddit
 * Vowel replacer
 * Toy car workshop
 * Regex, match a string if it contains at least one digit
+* Return the smaller string number